Xandervile/ootmm-settings-generator/README.md

 Future Plans:
 - Add Triforce Quest/Hunt options in for more random settings (these to have their own weights for settings?).
 [PYTHON UPDATED WITH THIS]
-- Potentially open the moon up for checks (need to think about how to balance this?)
+- Potentially open the moon up for checks (need to think about how to balance this?) - Added in Triforce Hunt and Triforce Quest.
+Thinking for standard Blitz now.
 - Enemy and NPC souls to look at at some point - would be a pain to balance though.
 [PYTHON UPDATED WITH THIS]